Stan Lee’s Daughter Blasts Disney And Marvel Executives, Says No One Reached Out To The Family After His Death

 Disney and Sony had been negotiating to keep Spider-Man within the Marvel Cinematic Universe, but those talks recently fell through.
 As CNBC reported, Sony had reached a 2015 deal with Disney, the parent company of Marvel, that allowed Spider-Man to join the Marvel Cinematic Universe.
 Under the deal, Sony allowed Marvel to integrate Spider-Man into its series of comic book movies.
 Disney covered all of the production costs and was entitled to 5 percent of the ticket sales from the first day of release.

 This led to a new series of Spider-Man movies with actor Tom Holland in the lead role, including this summer’s blockbusters Avengers: Endgame and Spider-Man: Far From Home.
-The plans to continue on with new Spider-Man series within the Marvel Cinematic Universe now appear to be dead as the comic book superhero moves back into sole control of Sony.
+The plan to continue on with new Spider-Man films within the Marvel Cinematic Universe now appears to be dead as the comic book superhero moves back into sole control of Sony.

 Stan Lee's daughter sides with Sony over #SpiderMan dispute, says no one could have treated her father "worse than Marvel and Disney's executives:"https://t.co/YlQbWOdxQ2 pic.twitter.com/Bi3fDxVAPt